herrkaefer/elastic-routing/README.md

 # Elastic Routing

-``elastic routing`` — extendable and flexible vehicle routing solution for the real world written in C.
+``elastic routing`` — flexible and powerful vehicle routing solution for the real world written in C.

 **WARNING**: this project is not reach the minimal functional point, some key designs are in progress.